AckerlyXu/heima/articles/storage/storage-import-export-service.md

    | Starts With |/music/love |Exports all blobs in container **music** that begin with prefix **love** |
    | Equal To |$root/logo.bmp |Exports blob **logo.bmp** in the root container |
    | Equal To |videos/story.mp4 |Exports blob **story.mp4** in container **videos** |

    You must provide the blob paths in valid formats to avoid errors during processing, as shown in this screenshot.

    ![Create export job - Step 3](./media/storage-import-export-service/export-job-03.png)
 4. In Step 4, enter a descriptive name for the export job.
 The name you enter may contain only lowercase letters, numbers, hyphens, and underscores, must start with a letter, and may not contain spaces.

    The data center region will indicate the data center to which you must ship your package.
 See the FAQ below for more information.
 5. In Step 5, select your return carrier from the list, and enter your carrier account number.
 Microsoft will use this account to ship your drives back to you once your export job is complete.

    If you have your tracking number, select your delivery carrier from the list and enter your tracking number.

    If you do not have a tracking number yet, choose **I will provide my shipping information for this export job once I have shipped my package**, then complete the export process.
 6. To enter your tracking number after you have shipped your package, return to the **Import/Export** page for your storage account in the Azure portal, select your job from the list, and choose **Shipping Info**.
 Navigate through the wizard and enter your tracking number in Step 2.

     If the tracking number is not updated within 2 weeks of creating the job, the job will expire.

     If the job is in the Creating, Shipping or Transferring state, you can also update your carrier account number in Step 2 of the wizard.
 Once the job is in the Packaging state, you cannot update your carrier account number for that job.

    > [!NOTE]
    > If the blob to be exported is in use at the time of copying to hard drive, Azure Import/Export service will take a snapshot of the blob and copy the snapshot.
+   >
+   >
 7. You can track your job progress on the dashboard in the Azure portal.
-See what each job state means in the previous section on “Viewing your job status”.
+See what each job state means in the previous section on "Viewing your job status".
 8. After you receive the drives with your exported data, you can view and copy the BitLocker keys generated by the service for your drive.
 Navigate to your storage account in the Azure portal and click the Import/Export tab.
 Select your export job from the list, and click the View Keys button.
 The BitLocker keys appear as shown below:

    ![View BitLocker keys for export job](./media/storage-import-export-service/export-job-bitlocker-keys.png)

 Please go through the FAQ section below as it covers the most common questions customers encounter when using this service.

-## Frequently Asked Questions
+## Frequently asked questions

 **Can I copy Azure Files using the Azure Import/Export service?**